CiscoCloud/vaquero-docs/docs/current/tools.md

 By default, the tool will check for collisions in the destination storage.
 If it finds any, it will ask for the user to confirm to continue and overwrite any information.

+Potential use cases include:
+- Moving storage between any combination of `FileStorage` and `EtcdStorage`
+- Checking if a storage migration would overwrite pre-existing information
+- Renaming sites and SoTs
+- Migrating specific sites or SoTs
+- Disaster recovery via creating backups
+- Debugging from a specific saved state
+- Splitting up a vaquero server into multiple servers
+- Migrating to a new storage system

 ### Using vaquero migrate

 - Migrating files from one local storage to the destination etcd: